danylokos/lib-interpose/README.md

-macOS dylib functions interposing example
+linux/macOS shared libraries functions interposing example

-injection is dome by usin `DYLD_INSERT_LIBRARIES`
+injection is dome by using `LD_PRELOAD` on Linux and `DYLD_INSERT_LIBRARIES` on macOS

 	make && ./run.sh